-comparatively less developed (Chart 10, lhs)36.
-This underdevelopment results in bank-dominated economies with limited domestic investment in capital markets.37 For instance, the share of household investments in bonds, shares or investment and pension funds reached more than 80% in countries like DK, NL and SE in 2021.
-By contrast, this share was less than 40% in 14 countries, all of which are Southern, Central or Eastern European and 12 of which are "new" EU Member States, i.e. joined in 2004 or later (Chart 11, rhs).38 This lack of development has been linked to a lack of scale and of market liquidity: this is illustrated for instance by higher bid-ask spreads for listed equity in these markets, with median spreads reaching 2.4% or more of the mid-price in 10 EU countries in 2022, including 9 "new" Member States, compared with an EU median of 1.6%.39 Smaller, less liquid markets struggle to attract international investors, reinforcing the gap in capital market development.40
+Therefore, while some Northern EU countries benefit from highly developed capital markets, markets in many (especially smaller) Southern, Central and Eastern Europe countries are comparatively less developed (Chart 10, lhs).37 This underdevelopment results in bank-dominated economies with limited domestic investment in capital markets.38 For instance, the share of household investments in bonds, shares or investment and pension funds reached more than 80% in countries such as DK, NL and SE in 2021.
+By contrast, this share was less than 40% in 14 countries, all of which are Southern, Central or Eastern European and 12 of which are "new" EU Member States, i.e. joined in 2004 or later (Chart 11, rhs).39 This has been linked to a lack of scale and of market liquidity which is illustrated, for instance, by higher bid-ask spreads for listed equities in these markets, with median spreads reaching 2.4% or more of the mid-price in ten EU countries in 2022, including nine "new" Member States.
+This compares with an EU median of 1.6%.40 Smaller, less liquid markets struggle to attract international investors, reinforcing the gap.41